Looking for a Used Cooper in your area?

 CarGurus owners have yet to comment on the '09 Cooper, but 2008 owners heap lavish praise on its fuel efficiency, driving dynamics, instant acceleration response, and overall handling and braking.
 Hard pressed to come up with any negatives, several drivers cite the lack of cargo capacity.

-Talk about the 2009 MINI Cooper
+Cars compared to 2009 MINI Cooper